Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve Your Pest Problem.

 -> After some time, the eggs hatch and produce the larvae.
-This larva does the most damage and hence, this is the stage which destroys the furniture and the timber.
+This larva does the most damage, and hence, this is the stage that destroys the furniture and the timber.
 During this stage, the larvae eat into the wood, causing enormous damage.
 This phase lasts for around five years, giving it plenty of time to destroy the woodwork.

 -> Once the larvae grow into fully grown beetles, they eat their way out of the wood, leaving gaping holes behind them.

 -> If the edges of the wooden boards are crumbly and appear worn-out.

 -> Powdery dust, also known as frass, is found randomly near wooden furniture or timber.

 -> The presence of adult beetles inside the house means that there is a woodworm problem somewhere.

 -> High moisture content in the atmosphere is generally the most suitable condition for woodworm to breed.

 -> Cracks and crevices in the wooden boards and furniture where the female beetle can lay her eggs.
 Without these imperfections in the wood, the beetle would not lay her eggs.

 -> Use of animal products in making the furniture.
 This gives protein nourishment to the larvae.

 Winsford woodworm treatment and prevention